Securiton drives scalability and cost efficiency

 To enable the serial production of a new satellite mechanism, Beyond Gravity is fundamentally modernising its existing test infrastructure.

 Together with Zühlke, the company is developing a new generation of automated test systems.
-A historically evolved testing environment is being transformed into a scalable validation platform capable of testing multiple mechanisms simultaneously.
+A historically evolved testing environment is being transformed into a scalable validation platform capable of testing even more mechanisms simultaneously.

 Among other products, Beyond Gravity develops so-called Solar Array Drive Mechanisms (SADMs).
-These mechanisms connect the solar panels to the satellite body, orient the panels towards the sun, and, simultaneously, transfer electrical power and signals between the satellite and the solar array.
+These mechanisms connect the solar wings to the satellite body, orient the panels towards the sun, and, simultaneously, transfer electrical power and signals between the satellite and the solar wing.

 Before these mechanisms can be deployed, they must undergo extensive testing.
 One of the most important procedures is the thermal vacuum test.
 This test simulates the space environment by creating temperature cycles and vacuum conditions.
+Functional tests are conducted in this setting to evaluate the mechanism's functionality, signal transmission, and performance.
 It provides critical data on the performance and reliability of the mechanisms.

 In the past, Beyond Gravity produced these mechanisms in relatively small quantities and tested them individually or in small batches.
 With the introduction of a new product and a strategic focus on serial production, however, the requirements have changed significantly.
-Instead of testing individual components, the company plans to test up to twelve mechanisms simultaneously in the future.
+The company plans to test up to twelve mechanisms simultaneously in the future.

 The existing test automation system was not designed for this purpose, making maintenance and expansion increasingly difficult.
 As a result, the test infrastructure has become a critical bottleneck for the planned production scale-up.